zxr-creator/make_test_demo/README.md

 - zlib/process_mark.py
 2. Add logs to show running time of each part in ninja/make.

-3. Compile the custom make and try it on the benchmarks(take libpng as an example) The first thing to do is to add the C++ compiler and flags to the Makefile.
+3. Compile with custom make and try it on the benchmarks(take libpng as an example) The first thing to do is to add the C++ compiler and flags to the Makefile.
 Remember to add the C++ compiler and flags to the Makefile every time you delete the Makefile and after you run ./configure (like running the command make distclean).

 - Step 1: Add C++ Compiler and Flags